 Information you need to know when visiting Auschwitz

 Auschwitz is not a place you can decide to turn up to on the day.
-Planning a trip to Auschwitz takes time and booking Auschwitz Birkenau tickets well in advance.
+Planning a trip to Auschwitz takes time, and tickets to Auschwitz Birkenau must be booked well in advance.
 You can book tickets to Auschwitz here.

 Do you need a group tour?

-There are limited spaces and times available for people not wanting to go with a tour group and plan to do an Auschwitz self guided tour.
-They usually book up fast and can be difficult to get.
+There are limited spaces and times available for people who do not want to go with a tour group and plan to do a self-guided tour of Auschwitz.
+These tours usually book up fast and can be difficult to get.

-We do recommend you either go on a group tour from the city in Poland where you are staying or book a guided tour with an Auschwitz-approved guide.
-In these groups, you are given a headset and the information is invaluable to what happened at these sites.
+We recommend you either go on a group tour from the city in Poland where you are staying or book a guided tour with an Auschwitz-approved guide.
+In these groups, you are given a headset, and the information is invaluable about what happened at these sites.

-Auschwitz concentration camp tours are available in many different languages, and they run throughout the day.
+Auschwitz concentration camp tours are available in many languages and run throughout the day.

 How much is entry to Auschwitz-Birkenau?

-This will depend on the tour that you chose and where you are taking it from.
+This will depend on your chosen tour and where you are taking it from.
 Many will include transport to and from your accommodation or at least near where you are staying.
 The central meeting point makes visiting Auschwitz with a guide very easy.

 How long do I need to visit Auschwitz-Birkenau?

-Guided tours from a city will normally have a tour time of 5-6 hours with approximately 3 hours at the camp.
+Guided tours from a city normally last 5-6 hours, with approximately 3 hours at the camp.

-We recommend if you are not going with a tour group then you should allow at least 4 hours to visit the main camp Auschwitz I where the majority of the museum is located and Auschwitz II Birkenau.
-The camps are linked by a shuttle bus that is included in your entry price.
+We recommend that if you are not going with a tour group, you allow at least 4 hours to visit the main camp, Auschwitz I, where the majority of the museum is located, and Auschwitz II Birkenau.
+The camps are linked by a shuttle bus, which is included in your entry price.

 Are there rules for visiting Auschwitz?

-There are some very important rules when you visit Auschwitz like what to wear to Auschwitz.
-At times unfortunately it is forgotten by some visiting Auschwitz that it is a site where people were murdered and is now their eternal resting place.
+There are some very important rules when you visit Auschwitz, like what to wear.
+At times, unfortunately, it is forgotten by some visiting Auschwitz that it is a site where people were murdered and is now their eternal resting place.

-These rules are to make sure the mass gravesite is kept as respectful as possible.
+These rules ensure the mass gravesite is kept as respectful as possible.

-- While there are no specific Auschwitz clothing rules please wear suitable clothing in respect to the people who lie here
+• While there are no specific Auschwitz clothing rules, please wear suitable clothing with respect to the people who lie here.

 You can store your luggage or your bags in prepaid storage at the camp.